mavzerburak0/100-days-of-code/log.md

 **Thoughts:** It is bit of a change of mindset to start using modules as all my projects up to this point have been in plain HTML, CSS and JS.
 But I am getting used to it.
 I couldn't finish the project yet but I learned quite a lot so it was a good exercise.

 **Link to work:** None.

+### Day 41: February 24, 2021

+**Today's Progress**:
+* Improve Restaurant page project

+**Thoughts:** I realized I understood the task quite wrong in the first place and that's why I have been struggling.
+Now that I looked at some of other people's projects and saw how they are structured, I understand what I have to do.
+This small project has been dragging for too long, so I'd like to spend more time on it tomorrow and get it done.

+**Link to work:** None.